-All of us who want to maintain a vibrant and youthful appearance know that we have to take great care of our skin and maintain a healthy lifestyle..
-There are some cardinal rules we all know to follow to look our best – staying hydrated, eating healthy, wearing sunscreen, using quality skin care products, and taking advantage of preventative cosmetic treatments such as Botox and fillers, to name a few.
-However, there is another significant factor that can make a world of a difference in reducing or even preventing many signs of facial aging – sleeping in a proper position.
+All of us who want to maintain a vibrant and youthful appearance know that we have to take great care of our skin and maintain a healthy lifestyle.
+There are some cardinal rules we all know to follow to look our best – staying hydrated, eating healthy, wearing sunscreen, using quality skin care products, and taking advantage of preventative cosmetic treatments such as BOTOX® Cosmetic and dermal fillers, to name a few.
+However, as a facial plastic surgeon, I inform my NYC patients there is another significant factor that can make a world of a difference in reducing or even preventing many signs of facial aging – sleeping in a proper position.

-Few people know that the very act of laying in a horizontal position for an extended period of time can cause facial swelling in the morning.
-This swelling is usually not very significant and most of it will disappear after and hour or two of being upright.
-However, over the period of years and decades this cyclical micro swelling will cause stretching of the facial ligaments resulting in sagging of facial tissue and creating aged appearance.
+Few people know that the very act of lying in a horizontal position for an extended period of time can cause facial swelling in the morning.
+This swelling is usually not very significant and most of it will disappear after an hour or two of being upright.
+However, over the period of years and decades this cyclical micro swelling will cause stretching of the facial ligaments resulting in sagging of facial tissue and creating an aged appearance.

 Please see full article bellow: “Sleeping Beauty: How to Reduce Facial Aging with Proper Sleep Positions”, Les Nouvelles Esthetiques & Spa magazine.

 To see examples of the results you can expect after various anti-aging procedures, please visit our before-and-after photo gallery.